If you think about it, information is the reason people buy anything

 An even more detailed insight into a particular topic, a white paper is a more technical version of a special report.
 It goes into complete depth on a topic to show refined expertise.
 This value-packed piece is often used in exchange for getting someone’s contact info.

 Infographics are an artistic representation of information and data to tell a story in a short and engaging way (via graphics, pictures, checklists).
 They are easily digestible (you can email them, print them, make them into ads and post them online) and are ideal for sharing value-packed tidbits.
 Click on Oxford Speaks Volumes to see its use online. (image created for Adobe through Government Business Results)

 Essentially the culmination of your year, an annual report puts a year’s worth of business information into a report for public and/or promotional purposes.
 They can include financial information, though they don’t have to.
 It all depends on what type of company you are, as there are specific requirements for different types of companies.

 Excellent for sharing a singular and specific point of information.
 A postcard should be the smallest amount of info to whet someone’s appetite.
 They are inexpensive to print, have a high chance of being viewed (more than a piece mailed in an envelope) and can also be tucked into other types of correspondence for an info-packed punch.

-What about websites and brochures?
+What about website and brochure designs?

 Yes, brochures and websites do share information, but they serve as an umbrella of services; they provide an overview while the pieces above share targeted interest points.